US: Scripps Summer in DC

 Roommate assignments may include students from universities other than Ohio University.

-This program is offered annually.
+This summer program is offered annually.
 Information for the Fall term program can be found here.

 - VICO/JOUR 4001x/5001x Covering DC